-Mr Boutin started his career as strategy consultant before joining a web start-up.
+Mr Boutin started his career by joining a web start-up.
 He then joined SFR where he successively held various positions in strategy, finance and marketing until he joined Canal+ Group in 2015 as Chief Marketing Officer.

 Guillaume Boutin holds a "baccalauréat scientifique", followed by a degree in telecommunications engineering (Telecom Sud Paris "Programme Grande Ecole", 1997) and a degree from HEC Paris, "Programme Grande Ecole", obtained in 1999.